Gregory-Eales/ml-implementations/README.md

 reimplementing machine learning algorithms from scratch

 ## Content:
-  * Template-Folder: contains the template for my reimplementation format
+  * Template-Folder: contains the template for reimplementation format
   * Perceptron:

 ## To Do: